Blog

 BOØWY, BUCK-TICK, back number — "Gunma's 3B" born from Takasaki and Gunma will forever remain in Japanese rock history

-The main reason Gunma is called the "holy land of rock" lies in the following 3 bands.
-Local media affectionately refers to them as "Gunma's 3B."
+The biggest reason Gunma is called "the sacred ground of rock" lies in the following three bands.
+Local media affectionately calls them "Gunma's 3B."

-BOØWY Takasaki City (Kyosuke Himuro, Tomoyasu Hotei, Tsunematsu Matsui) "MARIONETTE," "B·BLUE."
+BOØWY Takasaki City (Kyo Himuro, Hotei Tomoyasu, Matsui Tsunematsu) "MARIONETTE," "B·BLUE."
 Formed in Takasaki in 1981.
-A legend of Japanese rock
+A legend in the Japanese rock world

-BUCK-TICK Fujioka City/Takasaki City (all members from Gunma) "Speed," "ROMANCE."
-Formed by Fujioka High School friends in 1984
+BUCK-TICK Fujioka City, Takasaki City (all members from Gunma) "Speed," "ROMANCE."
+Formed in 1984 by classmates from Fujioka High School

-BOØWY featured three members from Takasaki: Kyosuke Himuro, Tomoyasu Hotei, and Tsunematsu Matsui (drummer Makoto Takahashi was from Fukushima).
-Formed in Takasaki in 1981, they revolutionized the Japanese rock scene after moving to Tokyo.
-Over 38 years since their breakup, they maintain cult status—so much so that Takasaki City officially created a "Dear BOØWY" page out of local pride.
+Regarding BOØWY, three members—Kyo Himuro, Hotei Tomoyasu, and Matsui Tsunematsu—are from Takasaki City (drummer Makoto Takahashi is from Fukushima Prefecture).
+Formed in Takasaki in 1981, they transformed Japan's rock scene after moving to Tokyo.
+More than 38 years after their breakup, they remain charismatic, and Takasaki City has officially created a "Dear BOØWY" page as a point of local pride.

 BUCK-TICK is a purely Gunma band with all members from the prefecture.
-Atsushi Sakurai, Hisashi Imai, and Hidehiko Hoshino are from Fujioka City; Toyoshi Higuchi and Yagami Toll are from Takasaki City.
-They formed in 1984 as Fujioka High School friends.
-Until Atsushi Sakurai's unexpected death in 2023, they continued as active performers for nearly 40 years.
+Atsushi Sakurai from Fujioka City, Toshiro Imai, Hidehiko Hoshino, Toyoshi Higuchi from Takasaki City, and Toru Yagami formed the band in 1984 as classmates from Fujioka High School.
+They remained active for nearly 40 years until Atsushi Sakurai's sudden death in 2023.

-back number features Yori Shimizu from Ota City and Kazuya Kojima and Hisashi Kurihara from Isesaki City.
-"Christmas Song" still appeared on Spotify's 2024 year-end charts, maintaining enduring popularity.
+back number's Iyori Shimizu is from Ota City, and Kazuya Kojima and Hisashi Kurihara are from Isesaki City.
+"Christmas Song" remains extremely popular, even appearing on Spotify's 2024 year-end chart.

-Beyond these, many other artists hail from Gunma.
+Beyond these three, there are many other artists from Gunma.

-Tomoyasu Hotei (Solo) Takasaki City Active solo after BOØWY disbanded.
-Performed at 2020 Tokyo Paralympics opening ceremony
+Hotei Tomoyasu (solo) Takasaki City Active as a solo artist after BOØWY disbanded.
+Performed at the 2020 Tokyo Paralympics opening ceremony

-G-FREAK FACTORY Gunma-based members central Pioneer of reggae × rock "DREAD ROCK."
+G-FREAK FACTORY Centered on Gunma-based members Pioneer of reggae × rock "DREAD ROCK."
 Formed in 1997

-FOMARE Isesaki City/Maebashi City Hosts independent festival "FOMARE Continent" at Gメッセ Gunma
+FOMARE Isesaki City, Maebashi City Holds independent festival "FOMARE Continent" at G-Message Gunma

-Gunma's music scene carries pride in "rock stars being born from our hometown."
-Starting a band in Takasaki means touching that legacy.
+Gunma's music scene has a sense of pride in producing rock stars from the local area.
+Starting a band in Takasaki is also about touching this DNA.

-GFEST (Gunma Festival), held annually since 2023, is a full-scale music festival with official Gunma Prefecture support and produced by Space Shower Entertainment.
-The venue is Gメッセ Gunma in Takasaki City.
+GFEST (Gunma Festival), held annually since 2023, is a full-fledged music festival with the full support of Gunma Prefecture and organized by Space Shower Entertainment.
+The venue is G-Message Gunma in Takasaki City.

 Member Recruitment Service Comparison